t18d/HuangSupplement/README.md

       </li>
       <li><strong>Lemma</strong>
         <ul>
-          <li>To facilitate cross-checking, the arrangement of lemmata is that of Mair et al. (2003) with the following exceptions:
+          <li>To facilitate cross-checking, the arrangement of lemmas is that of Mair et al. (2003) with the following exceptions:
             <ul>
               <li>words whose <strong>head characters</strong> share the same sequence of letters and tone are sorted by subsequent characters;</li>
               <li>in case that fails, they are sorted by the number of <strong>strokes</strong> of the characters concerned.</li>